 <link href="style.css" rel="stylesheet" type="text/css">

-You can skip this step if you followed the Secure Login System Tutorial.
+Skip this step if you followed the Secure Login System tutorial; you already have this exact table.

 • Click the Databases tab at the top

-• Under Create database, type in phplogin in the text box
+• Under Create database, enter phplogin in the text box

 • Click Create

-You can use your own database name, but for this tutorial, we'll use phplogin.
+You can use your own database name, but the code in this tutorial expects phplogin.

 SQL